na-trium-144/webcface/README.md

   -a: Install with apt-get (only for Debian-based systems)
   -x: Extract archive manually, without using apt-get -d DIR: Extract archive to DIR (default: /opt/webcface)
-  -u: Extract App bundle to user home directory (only for macOS)
+  -u: Extract webcface-desktop.app to $HOME/Applications, instead of the default /Applications (only for macOS)
   -y: Assume yes for all prompts
-  VERSION: Version to install (default: 2.7.0)
+  VERSION: Version to install, without 'v' prefix (default: 2.7.0)
            Available versions: 2.7.0 2.5.2-1 2.5.2 2.5.1 2.5.0-2 2.5.0-1 2.5.0 2.4.2 2.4.1-2 2.4.1-1 2.4.1 2.4.0-1 2.4.0 2.3.0 2.2.1 2.2.0 2.1.0 2.0.5 2.0.4
 ```